fiddike/PHP-Schulung-Demos/README.md

 $ ls -lR
 ```

+OPTIONAL
-OPTIONAL: If you want to use the XDebug remote debugging feature on every request, ssh into the vagrant machine:
+If you want to use the XDebug remote debugging feature on every request, ssh into the vagrant machine:
 ```
 $ cd PHP-Schulung-Demos.git
 $ cd vagrant